qilin512/qilin.github.io/README.md

-This website is modified based on the template of Jon Barron's public academic website: https://jonbarron.info/ ([source code](https://github.com/jonbarron/website)).
+This website is modified based on the template of Jon Barron's public academic website: https://jonbarron.info/ ([source code](https://github.com/jonbarron/website)) and some codes are borrowed from [Lihe Yang](LiheYoung.github.io)'s website.